sascaggs/seng/content/about.md

 At SENG, we hold regular meetings where we can openly discuss these complex network dynamics.
 In these meetings, we focus on **network theory** -- the concepts and ideas that we can use to apply a network perspective and conduct network science.
 But as you likely know, science is more than ideas; it is a practice.
 At SENG, we also hold meetings dedicated understanding **network analysis**, where we can learn to construct and analyze networks together as a casual learning community.

-If any of this sounds interesting to you, [send us an email](https://seng.netlify.app/contact/) and get involved with SENG.
+If any of this sounds interesting to you, [send us a message](https://seng.netlify.app/contact/) and get involved with SENG.
 If you'd like to learn more about how SENG is structured and what our short and long term goals are, have a look at our first post, [What is SENG?](https://seng.netlify.app/2021/01/11/what-is-seng/)

 Cheers!